knh11545/openrefine4searching/AWMF.md

 ## Search using API

 The website is using an API that is requested by Ajax calls.
 We use that API to get nicely formatted JSON.
-URL pattern: <https://awmf-leitlinien.dev.howto.health/api/dev/search?sorting=relevance&limit=20&offset=0&api_key=MkI5Y1VIOEJ0ZGpoelNBVXRNM1E6WVFld0pBUF9RLVdJa012UHVPTmRQUQ==&lang=de?keywords=search_term>
+URL pattern: <https://leitlinien-api.awmf.org/v1/search?sorting=relevance&limit=20&offset=0&lang=de&api_key=MkI5Y1VIOEJ0ZGpoelNBVXRNM1E6WVFld0pBUF9RLVdJa012UHVPTmRQUQ==&keywords=search_term>

 Foreach of the following code blocks: In the left pane got to the _Undo / Redo_ tab, click the button _Apply..._, paste the code and click on _Perform operations_.

 OpenRefine code to carry out the searches:

 **Beware**: We just fetch the first **50 records** for each search (`limit` parameter in the query URL).
 You may need to adjust this value if result counts (see below) are higher than the limit.
+But be kind to the API!
+Use the `offset`and `limit`parameters with care!

 ```json